Hi, I'm Patrick Thornton

 I love technology the Internet, media, journalism, information and design.
 I'm fascinated by the intersection of them.

 I consider myself a communicator, journalist and technologist.
 Ever since I was a kid, I was fascinated by computers and especially by the power of the Internet to connect people with each other and information.
-I'm more than just a geek — I'm a writer, researcher and journalist.
 I believe that technology is at its best when it is intersected with the liberal arts and humanities, making technology more human, usable and enjoyable.

-I'm combining my undergraduate journalism work with a master's in human-computer interaction, which focuses on the intersection of computer science, design, information studies, sociology and more.
+I combined my undergraduate journalism work with a master's in human-computer interaction, which focuses on the intersection of computer science, design, user experience, information architecture and more.